-While we were here doing that, a young couple came back here to the scene to report that they were here earlier in the day and were attempting to get a drivers license.
-They needed some more documentation that the DMV required, then left the scene and forgot their bag, said Capt.
-Michael J. Girard, state police Troop B zone commander, Canton.
+While we were here doing that, a young couple came back here to the scene to report that they were here earlier in the day and were attempting to get a drivers license, said Capt.
+Michael J. Girard, state police Troop B zone commander.

-Inside the bag was a foil-wrapped Thermos bottle filled with juice, lunch items, an iPhone and a notebook, Capt.
+In the bag was a foil-wrapped Thermos bottle filled with juice; lunch items, an iPhone and a notebook, Capt.
 Girard said.

 The couples names were not released, but both were questioned by police in connection with the incident.
 The husband, who could be heard thanking and apologizing to police outside the building, declined to give his name to reporters.